Delaware Registered Agent

 Can I Be My Own Registered Agent In Delaware?

-Yes, you can be your own registered agent in Delaware.
+Yes, you can be your own registered agent in Delaware and pay $0 but there are several requirements that have to be met.
 A registered agent must be a Delaware resident or business entity with a physical address in Delaware where the registered agent will keep regular business hours and accept hand-delivered services of process (no P.O.
 Boxes).
 Be aware, though, that if your business is sued and you are your own registered agent, the sheriff, deputy, or process server will be delivering the lawsuit to your home or place of business which can be distracting, if not flat-out embarrassing.
 But if you’d like to save some money, you just need to live in Delaware and be willing to list your address and name on public documents.
 (The state and court needs to be able to serve legal process and notices on your business in Delaware.
 That’s why a registered agent has to have a physical location actually in Delaware).